davidkhala/oracle/goldengate/products.md

 # Oracle GoldenGate Studio
 Oracle GoldenGate Studio enables you to **design and deploy** high-volume, real-time replication by automatically handling table and column mappings, **allowing drag and drop custom mappings**, generating best practice configurations from templates, and contains context sensitive help.

+# Oracle GoldenGate for Distributed Applications and Analytics (GG4DAA)